HowardALandman/QTD/src/tdc7201/README.md

 Allowed values are 1, 2, 3, 4, 5.
 The default is 1, which means the measurement will terminate as soon as a single STOP pulse is received.
 * `clock_cntr_stop = N` - If N is non-zero, the chip will ignore STOP pulses for N clock cycles after START.
 * `clock_cntr_ovf = N` - The chip will end measurement ("time out" or "clock counter overflow") after N clock cycles even if `num_stop` STOP pulses have not been received.
 Default (and maximum) is 65535 = 0xFFFF.
-Note that `clock_cntr_ovf` must be greater than `clock_cntr_stop`, or the measurement will time out before it begins.
 * `timeout = T` - You can also specify the overflow period as a time in seconds.
 For example, if T is 0.0005, the timeout period will be 500 microseconds.
 If both `timeout` and `clock_cntr_ovf` are specified, `timeout` wins.

-## Methods

-    initGPIO(enable=12,osc_enable=16,trig1=7,int1=37,trig2=11,int2=32,start=18,stop=22,verbose=False)

-Assigns and initializes all the non-SPI pins.
-Your actual hardware (wiring between RPi and chip) needs to match this setup.
-No arguments are required, but the defaults match my prototype and are somewhat arbitrary.
-You can see all assignments by calling with `verbose=True`.
-Pin numbers follow `GPIO.BOARD` conventions, i.e. they are the pin numbers on the 2x20 pin heeader.
-Only 3 pins (`enable`,`trig1`,`int1`) are absolutely required;
-the others can be skipped by assigning `None` to them.
-If `osc_enable` is `None`, then there will be no signal to turn an external clock on or off; this is OK if you supply the chip clock yourself.
-If `trig2` and/or `int2` is `None`, then side 2 of the chip will not work correctly, but side 1 still will.
-The `start` and `stop` pins are only required if you want the Raspberry Pi to generate START and STOP signals for testing, i.e. if you plan to run `tdc.measure(simulate=True)`.
-If you are hooked up to real signals to measure, then you can and should set `start=None,stop=None`.

-    on(force_cal=True,meas_mode=2,falling=False,calibration2_periods=10,avg_cycles=1,num_stop=1,clock_cntr_stop=0,clock_cntr_ovf=0xFFFF,timeout=None)

-Takes the chip out of reset and set up various control parameters.
-See above under Settings.
+Note that `clock_cntr_ovf` must be greater than `clock_cntr_stop`, or the measurement will time out before it begins accepting stop pulses.

     measure(simulate=False)

 Runs a single measurement, polling the chip INT1 pin until it indicates completion.
 (This should really be an interrupt.)
 Will time out after 0.1 seconds if measurement doesn't complete.
 If it does complete, calls `read_regs1()` and `compute_tofs()` so that both raw and processed data are available.
-If `simulate==True`, then generates START and STOP signals to send to the chip (for testing when your actual signal source is not yet available); this requires that the appropriate RPi pins be connected to START and STOP.
+If `simulate=True`, then generates START and STOP signals to send to the chip (for testing when your actual signal source is not yet available);
+this requires that the appropriate RPi pins be connected to START and STOP.

     off()